serodriguez68/designing-ml-systems-summary/04-training-data.md

 ## Handling the Lack of Labels
 This section covers 4 categories of techniques that have been developed to deal with the challenges of getting sufficient high-quality labels.
+You may use one or several of them at the same time.

 Overview:
 ![](04-training-data.assets/handling-lack-of-labels-overview.png)